 Before being named CDO in November 2019, Roy joined Caliber in 2014 as Fund Manager and was quickly promoted to Executive Vice President and Fund Manager.
-He was responsible for maximizing returns on existing properties and managing Caliber's construction and development activity.
+He was responsible for maximizing returns on existing properties and managing Caliber's development and construction activity.